valueflows/valueflows/docs/introduction/flows.md

 * vf:unload -  transported resource leaves the process, the same resource will appear in input with *vf:load* verb
 * vf:accept - in processes like repair or maintentance, the same resource will appear in output with *vf:improve* verb
 * vf:improve - in processes like repair or maintentance, the same resource will appear in input with *vf:accept* verb
-* vf:give - give rights and responsibilities for the resource
+* vf:transfer - give rights and/or possession of a resource from one agent to another
-* vf:receive - receive rights and responsibilites for the resource
+* vf:move - change location and/or identity of a resource with no change of agent
 * vf:raise - adjusts a quantity up based on a beginning balance or inventory count
 * vf:lower - adjusts a quantity down based on a beginning balance or inventory count